 Our plan has free interpreter services available to answer questions from non-English speaking members.
-Spanish documents are available.
-We can also give you information in large print at no cost if you need it.
+You may request this information in Spanish at no cost.
+We can also give you information in large print or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Customer Care.